navigation bar

 Hazards to navigation

 There are at least 20 solid Class II rapids on this reach of the river, and about 5-7 which are, or can become, Class III or higher depending upon flow conditions.
+Most people will encounter the rapids late on the second or early on the third day of a trip depending upon your schedule and paddle speed.
 These rapids are Steer Ridge, Joe Hutch Canyon, Wire Fence, Three Fords, Coal Creek, Belknap Falls, and Rattlesnake (see map at right for locations.)
-Joe Hutch Canyon Rapid is now a solid, boat-eating Class IV due to a huge debris flow that radically changed the rapid in the Fall of 2008.

 Entrance: Strainer river right, hole center, HUGE wavetrain left w/ nasty eddy pocket hard left farther down before the wall (very hard to get out of and sets you up for the wall).